ajcr/urn/README.md

   <img src="https://raw.githubusercontent.com/ajcr/urn/main/assets/hypergeom.png" alt="hypergeometric choices"/>
 </p>

-Hypergeometric calculator with a simple language interface.
+Fast multivariate hypergeometric calculator with an intuitive language interface.

-Quickly compute the probability of drawing a particular set of objects from a background collection (balls from an urn, cards from a deck, people from a population).
+Find the probability of drawing a target set of objects from a collection:
+- balls from an urn
+- cards from a deck
+- people from a population

-Display the results as a table or a plot in the terminal.
+Display the results as a table or plot in the terminal.

 ## Quickstart